Baxter to buy Sweden's Gambro for $4 billion

 "Companies like Baxter can unlock a fair amount of value when they find strategic use for their overseas cash," said Piper Jaffray analyst Matt Miksic.

-Indeed, Baxter said it planned to finance the deal with cash generated from overseas operations and debt.
+Indeed, Baxter said it planned to finance the deal with cash overseas.
+Multinational companies that have large international sales often have difficulties moving that cash back to the United States where they can put it to use.

-(Reporting by Esha Dey in Bangalore, Debra Sherman in Chicago, Caroline Humer in New York, and Patrick Lannin and Mia Shanley in Stockholm; editing by Joyjeet Das, Lisa Von Ahn, Matthew Lewis, Marguerita Choy and Phil Berlowitz)
+(Reporting by Esha Dey in Bangalore, Debra Sherman in Chicago, Caroline Humer in New York, and Patrick Lannin in Stockholm; editing by Joyjeet Das, Lisa Von Ahn and Matthew Lewis)